What is the Call Loan Rate?

 - It is the interest rate charged on call loans that are payable by the brokers immediately or on-demand once requested by the bank.

-- Sometimes even a fairly well-funded margin account can be called back by the broker-dealer if the bank calls the loan that was made to the broker-dealer.
+- Sometimes, even a fairly well-funded margin account can be called back by the broker-dealer if the bank calls the loan for reasons unrelated to risks in the account.

 Understanding Call Loan Rates

-The call loan rate is the interest rate charged on call loans that are payable by brokers – immediately or on-demand – once any such request is received from the bank or other lending institution.
+The call loan rate is the short-term interest rate charged on call loans that are payable by brokers – immediately or on-demand – once any such request is received from the lending bank.
 If the broker-dealers suspect that their loan may be called by the bank, they can execute a margin call on traders who have borrowed money from them.

-The call loan rate is determined on a regular basis and can vary based on variables, such as supply and demand of funds, market interest rates, and economic conditions.
-The call loan rate is usually issued in publications every day, including the Investor’s Business Regular (IBD) and the Wall Street Journal (WSJ).
+The call loan rate is determined on a regular basis and fluctuates depending on factors such as the supply and demand of funds, market interest rates, and economic conditions.
+The call loan rate is published every day, including in the Investor’s Business Regular (IBD) and the Wall Street Journal (WSJ).
 The call loan rate then includes a risk premium dependent on the presumed credit risk of the broker, along with other considerations.